DannyCrews/rubykhan/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+Please make sure the tests pass (`rake spec`) and add your own before asking for a pull request.

 ## FAQ:

 Q: What's up with the name?